18F/join.tts.gsa.gov/pages/positions/strategist.md

 **Salary Range:**
 Base salary GS-{{ page.gs_level }} - ${{ page.salary_min }} to ${{ page.salary_max }}

-_For specific details on locality pay, please visit [OPM's Salaries & Wages page](https://www.opm.gov/policy-data-oversight/pay-leave/salaries-wages/) or for a salary calculator [OPM's 2018 General Schedule (GS) Salary Calculator](https://www.opm.gov/policy-data-oversight/pay-leave/salaries-wages/2018/general-schedule-gs-salary-calculator/).
-If you are a new federal employee, your starting salary will likely be set at the Step 1 of the grade for which you applied to._
+If you are a new federal employee, your starting salary will likely be set at the Step 1 of the grade for which you are selected.
+Total compensation may include locality pay based on the individual's duty location.
+For more salary information including locality pay details, please visit [OPM's Salaries & Wages page](https://www.opm.gov/policy-data-oversight/pay-leave/salaries-wages/).

 **Who May Apply:**
 All United States citizens and nationals (residents of American Samoa and Swains Islands) and applicants must not be GSA